spryker/spryker-docs/docs/pbc/all/data-exchange/data-exchange.md

 ### Custom Integration Apps

-For cases, where there are no integration apps for data exchange, you can build them by your own using the Spryker Alumio Middleware.
+In cases where there are no integration apps for data exchange, you can build them yourself using the Spryker Alumio Middleware.
 Alumio provides a number of built-in API connectors to third-party systems that you can use to build integrations between these systems and Spryker.
 Check the available connectors for Spryker on the [Alumio web-site](https://www.alumio.com/platforms/spryker).

 To build custom integrations you need: